0x1CA3/AdbNet/README.md

 ![image](https://user-images.githubusercontent.com/86132648/124665543-d7090100-de7a-11eb-9ef6-e400227a1359.png)

 # Simple Tutorial
-This tutorial is for people that might be confused on how to use AdbNet.
-This tutorial will demonstrate how to connect to a vulnerable device and run some post-exploitation modules on it, or just open a regular shell.
 ```
 First, run the 'dump shodan' or 'dump censy' (dump shodan is recommended) command to
 dump the IP addresses of the vulnerable devices.